 Thomas (Tommie) Joseph Franelich

-Tommie was born December 15, 1900 and died from prostate cancer in a local hospital July 1, 1981.
-He was buried in Pine Crest cemetery after services at St. Joseph's.
-He married his long time girlfriend Lucille Gust (Parish) January 18, 1968, after her first husband died.
-My understanding was that Tommie couldn't marry her in the Catholic church because she was divorced, he had to wait for her husband to die, and he did.
+He married his longtime girlfriend, Lucille Gust (Parish), January 18, 1968, after her first husband died.
+My understanding was Tommie couldn't marry her in the Catholic church because she was divorced, he had to wait for her husband to die, and he did.

-Once when Tommie was visiting us in Birmingham, probably for my sister's wedding, he told me, "My doctor said, ‘if you don't stop drinking bourbon and coke you are going to die,’ so now I only drink bourbon and water."
+Once, when Tommie was visiting us in Birmingham, probably for my sister's wedding, he told me, "My doctor said, ‘if you don't stop drinking bourbon and coke you are going to die,’ so now I only drink bourbon and water."

 Rest in peace Tommie.
 I'm sure you are well dressed and dancing everyday while enjoying your bourbon and water with a cigar—on the other side.

-Here are some pictures from his fun-loving life.
+Here are some pictures.

 On a